AdobeDocs/journeys.en/help/using/datasource/adobe-experience-platform-data-source.md

 To allow the connection to the Real-time Customer Profile Service, we must use a key to identify a person, and a namespace that contextualizes the key.
 As a result, you can only use this data source if your journeys start with an event containing a key and a namespace.
 See [this page](../building-journeys/journey.md).

-You can edit the pre-configured field group named “ProfileFieldGroup”, add new ones and remove the ones that are not used in any draft or live journeys.
+You can edit the pre-configured field group named "ProfileFieldGroup", add new ones and remove the ones that are not used in any draft or live journeys.
 See [this page](../datasource/field-groups.md).

 Here are the main steps to add field groups to the build-in data source.